ZLOCRAX/Android-opsec/README.md

 Orbot app https://github.com/guardianproject/orbot/releases/tag/17.3.2-RC-1-tor-0.4.8.12
 I suggest not to download these apps from google playstore as google does track you and it is best to stop as many leaks as possible.

-Now lets how to set everything up perfectly to work and protect you,
+Now lets move on to setting everything up perfectly to work and protect you,

 Step1(dns&macchange):
 Please go into network and internet settings and click onto private dns click Private DNS provider and input this url dns.quad9.net click save after click on internet and then your network name afterwards click network usage and treat as unmetered afterwards click privacy and use randomised MAC now exit settings.